 When potential owners begin looking into dog breeds, researching basic breed information is a must.
 Starting with our “smartest dog breeds” list is a bright idea (pun intended).
-In fact, it’s normal that most people would like to gauge the intelligence of their potential new dog.
+In fact, it’s normal most people would want to gauge the intelligence of their potential new dog.

-But regardless of how “smart” of a dog you choose, what’s more important is that they’re loving and kind towards humans.
+But regardless of how “smart” a dog you choose, what’s more important is that they’re loving and kind.
 There really is no reason to pick a dog breed just because they’re intelligent.
 They really don’t need to be that smart.

 Most dogs will be able to go through basic dog training that’s not above and beyond what you’ll need.
 But if you’re looking for a dog to do a specialized job, then intelligence matters even less.

 Some “dumb” dog breeds specialize in hunting, retrieving, pointing, herding, among other things.
 Though not the best at following commands, they excel in other areas.

 - How Are the Smartest Dog Breeds Measured?

 - Dogs with Average Intelligence